SringayKeno/forecasting-home-prices-sacramento-county/README.md

 <!--ARIMA AND SARIMA In 60 Seconds-->
 ### <p align="center">ARIMA and SARIMA In 45 Seconds<p/>

-If you are not familair with ARIMA/SARIMA models for forecasting, here's a quick glance to get you started and to gain an understanding about the method of forecasting used in this analysis.
-It is a complex model, but its also a fascinating model.
+If you are not familair with ARIMA/SARIMA models for forecasting, here's a quick glance to get you started and to gain an understanding about the method of forecasting used in this analysis.<br> <br>
 ARIMA is an acronym for *'autoregressive integrated moving average'*.
 As the name suggests, this model involves three components: autoregressive, integrated and a third component, moving average.
 Those three components describe how ARIMA models the data.
 Each of these components are represented in the model as a parameter or trend element, usually as (p,d,q).
-In the model, the trend elements or parameters are replaced by integer values that dictate how much data is looked at (p, q) and how much the data is differenced (d).
+In the model, the trend elements or parameters are replaced by integer values that dictate how much data is looked at (p, q) or how much the data is differenced (d).
+What integer values are used?
+They are determined through tests on the data.

 <p align="center"><img width="584" alt="Screenshot (741)" src="https://user-images.githubusercontent.com/102890151/197109152-3df28241-f3b9-434a-8e64-718459a921ed.png">
 <p/>